-According to the Insurance Association of Turkey, there are currently 61 active insurance companies incorporated in Turkey consisting of 37 non-life insurers, 19 Life and Pension insurers, four life insurers and one reinsurer.
-Reinsurance cover is mostly provided to Turkish insurance companies by foreign reinsurers whereas Milli Reasürans A.Ş ("Milli Re") i.e the sole local reinsurer in the market has a market share of 27% in 2017.
+According to a report published by the Jardine Lloyd Thompson Group, The Turkish Insurance Market Outlook 2016-2017, there are currently 61 active insurance companies incorporated in Turkey consisting of 37 non-life insurers, 19 Life and Pension insurers, four life insurers and one reinsurer.
+Reinsurance cover is mostly provided to Turkish insurance companies by foreign reinsurers whereas Milli Reasürans AŞ (Milli Re) that is, the sole local reinsurer in the market has a market share of 27% in 2017.

-Despite the fact that ceding companies in Turkey continue to mostly reserve their portfolio under a surplus share type of proportional treaty, there has been a gradual shift from proportional to non-proportional reinsurance.
+Even though ceding companies in Turkey continue to mostly reserve their portfolio under a surplus share type of proportional treaty, there has been a gradual shift from proportional to non-proportional reinsurance.
 The split is currently as follows: Fire (51.5%), Marine (7.5%), Accident (11%), Engineering (28%) and Land Vehicles and Land Vehicles Liability (2%).

 There is an expectation that the aggregate premium volume from proportional and non-proportional reinsurance agreements will increase by roughly 15% in 2017.
 However, it is also noted that premium growth was severely restricted over the years due to strong depreciation of the Turkish Lira.
 Moreover, the Turkish reinsurance market has also experienced a decline of 5.6% in USD terms due to the exchange volatility.

 It has been reported that due to the absence of significant losses in 2016 and positive technical results of reinsurance treaties, renewals completed smoothly in 2017.
 However, it is to note that the renewals were compelling compared to previous years due to the losses triggered by terrorism episodes.
-According to the latest Milli Re Activity Report 2016, insured global catastrophe losses due to natural disasters in 2016 reached approximately USD 50 billion whereas they were roughly USD 37 billion in 2015.
+According to the latest Milli Re Activity Report 2016, insured global catastrophe losses due to natural disasters in 2016 reached approximately USD 50 billion whereas they were roughly \$37bn in 2015.
 These losses have been recorded as the highest insured losing figure since 2012.

-The current regulatory framework within Turkey
+The current regulatory framework

-Insurance law is mainly regulated under Turkish Commercial Code no 6102 ("TCC") where the Book VI: Insurance Law governs the content, interpretation and validity of insurance agreements.
+Insurance law is mainly regulated under Turkish Commercial Code no 6102 (TCC) where the Book VI: Insurance Law governs the content, interpretation and validity of insurance agreements.
 With the exception of the special provisions under the Agriculture Insurance Act no. 5363, the only and main provision which particularly concerns reinsurance agreements is included in the TCC.
 Insurance companies may re-insure the risk on whatever terms and conditions that are deemed fit and necessary (Art.
 1403).
-Despite the wording of this particular provision and the fact that there is no other provision that directly concerns reinsurance agreements in Turkish law, many academics take the view that the reinsurance agreements are ultimately subject to the mandatory pro-insured provisions governing insurance agreements.
+Despite the wording of this particular provision, and the fact that there is no other provision that directly concerns reinsurance agreements in Turkish law, many academics take the view that the reinsurance agreements are ultimately subject to the mandatory pro-insured provisions governing insurance agreements.

 The corporation and governance of reinsurance companies, on the other hand, is regulated under the Insurance Act no. 5684.
-Accordingly, the Secretariat of Treasury under the Prime Ministry has the following responsibilities:

-- to draft, implement, and monitor the implementation of insurance legislation; to conduct the work of harmonising such legislation • with the European Union Acquis - to prepare general conditions, tariffs and instructions related to insurance - to prepare, implement and monitor regulations on market entry and exit, and market activities of insurance, reinsurance and pension companies, insurance intermediaries, loss adjusters, actuaries and other related real and legal persons.
+Accordingly, the Secretariat of Treasury under the Prime Ministry has the responsibility to draft, implement, and monitor the implementation of insurance legislation; to conduct the work of harmonising such legislation with the European Union Acquis; to prepare general conditions, tariffs and instructions related to insurance; and to prepare, implement and monitor regulations on market entry and exit, and market activities of insurance, reinsurance and pension companies, insurance intermediaries, loss adjusters, actuaries and other related real and legal persons.

-Key regulatory developments due to come into effect
+Regulatory developments due to come into effect